JackOgaja/gcAllocator/README.md

 ### Current Limitations:

-- OOM errors still cause immediate failure (graceful handling)
+- OOM errors still cause immediate failure (no graceful handling)
 - No inter-process coordination
 - Synchronous allocation only (async support to be added)